 Part(s) used for medicinal purpose: Fresh, dried, mature leaves, roots, flowers, bark

 Habit: Evergreen shrub about 2.2-3.5 meters high, which have long leaves and white flowers in an axillary spike.

 Plant type / Growth Habit: Shrub | Small tree

-Habitat: It grows in the plains of lower Himalayans, up to range of 1300 meters above sea levels.
-It is now cultivated in tropical areas such as Shri Lanka, Myanmar and Malaysia.
+Habitat: It grows in the plains of lower Himalayans, up to a range of 1300 meters above sea levels.
+It is now cultivated in tropical areas such as Shri Lanka, Myanmar, and Malaysia.

-Flowering: During cold season.
-February-March and also at the end of rainy season.
+Flowering: During the cold season.
+February-March and also at the end of the rainy season.
 Cattle do not eat this plant as the leaves emit an unpleasant smell.